basnijholt/adaptive-lighting/README.md

 This script loops through all of my adaptive lighting switches and applies the new sunrise/sunset times on EACH switch.

 # Plans/Goals
-- I'm still having issues with the 'detect changes outside of HA' option in the original integration.
+- (fixed!)
+I'm still having issues with the 'detect changes outside of HA' option in the original integration.
 If I don't find a fix soon I'm going to code something myself.
 Sometimes we turn off lights and they turn right back on `interval` seconds later.
 Wth??
 - Have service calls default to every adaptive-lighting switch.
 Looping around a naming scheme to me seems very hacky and I'd love a way to leave the switch entity_id blank and the integration be smart enough to just friggin apply the settings to every switch...
 Maybe internally using group.set and a naming scheme?
 - Have lights follow closer to the actual weather forecast for the day. i.e if it's snowy or cloudy outside, have the bulbs dim to 80% brightness and apply a colder color temperature to give a milky/foggy feel to the room.
 - Mark the time a light has been set to manual control, for easily automating a reset after an allotted amount of time